NATIONAL MOON DAY

 Share your memories of the moon landing.
 View the moon through a telescope or telephoto lens and explore the surface.
 Start a discussion about space exploration and how it influences the world today.
+What do you think about future moon landings and exploration?
 Use #NationalMoonDay to share on social media.

 NATIONAL MOON DAY HISTORY